-We are continuing to expand our activities in value-based healthcare contracting.
+We are continuing to expand our activities in value-based health care contracting.
 Value-based contracting includes shared savings arrangements in which private payors or government programs share the savings from reductions in the overall medical spend of a population under management assuming that certain quality thresholds are also met.
 Such contracting also includes capitated arrangements in which private payors or government programs pay us a fixed amount per member under management to fund beneficiary medical expenses.
 Since capitation arrangements often can be recognized as premium revenue and the full medical premium for ESRD beneficiaries generally is very large, capitation programs can drive significant revenue and, when costs are effectively managed, profit opportunities.
 We currently participate in the following value-based programs:

-Under CMS's Comprehensive ESRD Care Model (the "Model"), dialysis providers and physicians can form entities known as ESRD Seamless Care Organizations, or "ESCOs," as part of a new payment and care delivery model that seeks to deliver better health outcomes for ESRD patients while lowering CMS' costs.
-We are presently participating in the Model through 24 ESCOs formed at our dialysis facilities.
+• Under CMS's Comprehensive ESRD Care Model (the "Model"), dialysis providers and physicians can form entities known as ESRD Seamless Care Organizations, or "ESCOs," as part of a new payment and care delivery model that seeks to deliver better health outcomes for Medicare ESRD patients while lowering CMS' costs.
+Following our initial participation in six ESCOs, we are presently participating in the Model through 24 ESCOs formed at our dialysis facilities.
 ESCOs that achieve the program's minimum quality thresholds and generate reductions in CMS' cost of care above certain thresholds for the ESRD patients covered by the ESCO will receive a share of the cost savings, which is adjusted based on the ESCO's performance on certain quality metrics.
 ESCOs that include dialysis chains with more than 200 facilities are required to share in the risk of cost increases and to reimburse CMS a share of any such increases if actual costs rise above set thresholds.
-As of January 1, 2018, the existing twenty-four ESCOs expanded by adding new physician practice partners and dialysis facilities, growing the number of patients participating from approximately 26,000 in 2017 to 41,000 in 2018.
+The number of patients participating in our ESCOs increased from approximately 41,000 as of January 1, 2018 to approximately 46,000 as of January 1, 2019.

 In November 2017, we announced the results from the first performance year from our ESCOs.
-The results, which cover the period from October 2015 through December 2016, show improved health outcomes for patients receiving care coordination through the ESCOs.
-This success was validated by an independent report, which showed a nearly nine percent decrease in hospitalization rates for these patients during the same time.
-As a result, the Company's ESCOs together generated more than \$43M in gross savings, an average 5.47% reduction in expenditures per patient, with all six of its first-year ESCOs exceeding the shared savings benchmark.
+The results, which cover the period from October 2015 through December 2016, show improved health outcomes for patients receiving coordinated care through the ESCOs.
+This success was validated by an independent report, which showed a nearly 9 percent decrease in hospitalization rates for these patients during the same time.
+As a result, the Company's ESCOs together generated more than \$43 M in gross savings, an average 5.47% reduction in expenditures per patient, with all six of its first-year ESCOs exceeding the shared savings benchmark.
+Final performance year settlement reports have not yet been provided by CMS to finalize ESCO performance results for 2017.